bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/tdw-bloodredspectacles.md

 ---
 # Inside the Blood-Red Spectacles

-{% include content/info.html
+{% include content/warning.html
 title="Trigger Warning"
 icon="fa-solid fa-triangle-exclamation"
-content="This article deals with sexual assault."
+content="This article deals with triggering topics, like SA."
 %}

 This Daily Whisper article talks about the elite's 'Red Parties', and is written by [Dr. Lee M.D.](../characters/lee-md).
-He delves into the world of opulent parties thrown by problematic celebrities involving SIMPs, who are essentially sex slaves.
+He delves into the world of opulent parties thrown by problematic celebrities involving SIMPs, synths with a dark purpose.

 ***